 The LDR along with two BC548 transistors (T1 and T2) forms the light switch to inhibit the oscillation of IC1 during daytime.
 As the LDR is exposed to light during daytime, T1 conducts to keep T2 out of conduction.
-This makes the reset pin (pin 12) of IC1 high to prevent it from oscillation.
-So the remaining part of the circuit remains in the standby mode.
+This makes the reset pin (pin 12) of IC1 high to prevent it from oscillating.
+So the remaining part of the circuit remains in standby mode.

 At night, T1 remains non-conducting as the LDR is in dark.
-Transistor T2 conducts to pull the reset pin (pin 12) of IC1 to ground.
+Transistor T2 conducts to pull the reset pin (pin 12) of IC1 to the ground.
 This starts the oscillations of IC1, which is indicated by the flashing of LED1.
-The internal oscillator of binary counter IC CD4060 oscillates at a frequency based on the values of R5, R6 and C1.
-Its Q13 output becomes high and low alternately for 15 minutes each.
+The internal oscillator of binary counter IC CD4060 oscillates at a frequency based on the values of R5, R6, and C1.
+Its Q13 output becomes high and low alternatively for 15 minutes each.
 Using potmeter VR1, you can adjust the sensitivity of the LDR.

-When the Q13 output of IC1 becomes high, the reset pin (pin 4) of NE555 astable (IC2) becomes high and it starts oscillating.
-For the selected values of R10, R11, VR2 and C2, there will be one pulse every 50 seconds.
+When the Q13 output of IC1 becomes high, the reset pin (pin 4) of NE555 astable (IC2) becomes high and starts oscillating.
+For the selected values of R10, R11, VR2, and C2, there will be one pulse every 50 seconds.
 Using VR2, you can slightly adjust the pulse rate.
 The pulsed output from IC2 is fed to the clock input of IC CD4017 (IC3).

 If the circuit is not reset using push-to-switch S1 after hearing the warning beep from PZ1, the counting of IC3 continues and at the end of the 10th minute, the Q9 output becomes high to activate IC CD4093 (IC4).